Ennomines

 (NCBI-index: 934875)

-The Scorched Carpet (Ligdia adustata) is an easily recognized geometer moth that is active at night.
-The top of the forewing is white and the base has a black spot.
+The Scorched Carpet (Ligdia adustata) is an easily recognized geometer moth active at night.
+The top of the forewing is white, and the base has a black spot.
 At the end is a wide black cross band.
 The apex is white with some ocher.
 The hindwing is white.
-The thorax is dark followed by a white band.
+The thorax is dark, followed by a white band.
 The abdomen is white with dark rings.
-The flight period is from April to September in two generations and the wingspan is 20-25mm.
+The flight period is from April to September in two generations, and the wingspan is 20-25mm.
 Host plant: Spindle.
 Dutch name: Aangebrande spanner.
 Frisian name:

 Flying period: